 Other top options provide crystal clear audio, noise cancellation, and an extended battery life of over 8 hours.
 Bluetooth speakers can also be a good alternative for improved call clarity without wearing a headset.

 When choosing, prioritize comfort, sound amplification, ease of use, battery life, and noise cancellation.

 Top 6 Phone Headsets for Older Adults

-I have been a big fan of the Avantronics’ Aria Me headphones since they sent me a free pair to try.
-These Bluetooth-enabled headphones have some really helpful features that make it one of the best sets of headphones for seniors – period.
-I use them myself for Zoom calls, Microsoft Teams Meetings, and long phone conference calls so that I can be hands-free.
+I have been a big fan of Avantronics’ Aria Me headphones since they sent me a free pair to try.
+These Bluetooth-enabled headphones have some beneficial features that make them one of the best sets of headphones for seniors.

 If you need a headset for working at home or marathon phone sessions with friends, you’ll appreciate how lightweight (about 1/2 pound) and comfortable this headset is.
 The earpieces are made of a pliable protein leather and they softly cup the ears.